kidscancode/godot_recipes/src/content/3D/3d_align_surface.md

 <video controls src="/godot_recipes/img/3d_kinematic_04.webm"></video>

-Instead, we need to rotate the tank so that its treads are aligned with the ground, even as the ground changes.
+Instead, we need to rotate the tank so that its treads are aligned with the ground, even as the slope changes.
 To do that, we need to know which way is up.

 ### Surface normals